Before juicing that first Kale, you’ll have to read this article and avoid these mistakes.

-Root Juices recommend that you eliminate meat from your diet 2 days before the fast and eating soft foods (e.g. porridge) first before eating solids when breaking a fast.
+Root Juices recommend that you eliminate meat from your diet two days before the fast and eating soft foods (e.g., porridge) first before eating solids when breaking a fast.

 Prepping your body will lessen the shock that your body endures from the reduction of food.
-This will will enable you to go through the fast without passing out.
+It will enable you to go through the fast without passing out.

 11. Not drinking it on an empty stomach

-Fresh juice should be take on an empty stomach to maximize nutrient absorption.
+Fresh juice should be taken on an empty stomach to maximize nutrient absorption.
 Drinking it on an empty stomach will cause you to pass gas.

 12. Not using fresh produce

-Fresh produce equals great tasting juice, the fresher the better as the experts would say.
+Fresh produce equals excellent tasting juice, the fresher, the better as the experts would say.

 Important note: Wash and soak even if you buy organic produce.

-The best case scenario would be growing your own vegetables and fruits at home.
-That way you have a year round supply for fresh ingredients literally at your door step that tastes better.
+The best-case scenario would be to grow your vegetables and fruits at home.
+That way, you have a year-round supply for fresh ingredients literally at your doorstep that tastes better.

-Fresh product will have higher nutrient content compared to store bought produce that may not be as fresh since it takes time to harvest, pack store and deliver these.
+Fresh fruit and vegetables will have higher nutrient content compared to the store-bought variety that may not be as fresh since it takes time to harvest, pack store, and deliver these.

 13. Not Washing or Not Washing Thoroughly Enough

-Since we are taking in raw produce, this is a very important step that we shouldn’t take for granted.
+Since we are taking in raw produce, this is a crucial step that we shouldn’t take for granted.

 Try to rub your finger on the skin of an apple or pear, does it feel a bit sticky?
 The apples I bought are like that.

-Conventionally grown produce are with pesticide that leaves a waxy feel that provides a waterproof protective coating from the elements.
-It functions like a car wax in terms of protection but it contains chemicals that is not good for us.
+Conventionally grown produce is with a pesticide that leaves a waxy feel that provides a waterproof protective coating from the elements.
+It functions as a car wax in terms of protection, but it contains chemicals that are not good for us.

 The amount of pesticide is another concern.

-According to Natural Mentor around 20 million Americans consume more than 8 types of pesticides per day which adds up to over 2,900 pesticides per year.
+According to Natural Mentor, around 20 million Americans consume more than eight types of pesticides per day, which adds up to over 2,900 pesticides per year.
 Yikes!

-Even if you use organic produce, make sure to wash them thoroughly as well because even though they have little to no pesticide content, parasites might be present and these creepy crawlies also have a harmful effect if digested.
+Even if you use organic produce, make sure to wash them thoroughly as well because even though they have little to no pesticide content, parasites might be present.
+These insects also have a harmful effect if digested.

 Washing with water alone isn’t enough to remove these because pesticides can seep deep into the skin of produce.
-If washing it alone using water is not enough, what are the options?
+If cleaning it alone using water is not enough, what are the options?

-This would in theory double the life of your produce.
+It would, in theory, double the life of your produce.

-If you don’t want the hassle of preparing your own veggie wash solution, you could opt for a commercially available product that already has already done it for you.
+If you don’t want the hassle of preparing your veggie wash solution, you could opt for a commercially available product that already has done it for you.

 Sisel’s OrganiCleanse is one such product that’ll help break down, agitate and remove around 98% of these harmful pesticides as well as parasites.

-Whether you’re using a homemade or commercial product, experts recommend that you soak produce in water for at least 5 minutes, lightly agitate then rinse afterwards remove dirt, soil and traces of pesticide.
+Whether you’re using a homemade or commercial product, experts recommend that you soak produce in water for at least 5 minutes, lightly agitate, then rinse afterward remove dirt, soil, and traces of pesticide.

-If you’re storing produce for later use, pat dry with a dry towel before storing it in an airtight plastic container.
+If you’re storing it, pat dry with a clean towel before storing it in an airtight plastic container.

-Make sure that all the produce is dry before storing, this prevents molds from forming and allows you to store it for longer periods.
+Make sure that all the produce is dry before storing; this prevents molds from forming and allows you to save it for more extended periods.

 14. Not Listening to Your Body

-Ironically, with the exception of passing out, all these symptoms are to be expected from a juice fast as Sara Ding explains it perfectly well in her article.
+Ironically, except for passing out, all these symptoms are to be expected from a juice fast, as Sara Ding explains it perfectly well in her article.

 The symptoms will vary from person to person.
-And will be dependent on the type of toxins that your body has accumulated over the years and how un-healthy your diet was.
+And will be dependent on the type of toxins that your body has accumulated over the years.
+Another factor is diet.